logzio/logz-docs/_source/logzio_collections/_synthetic-monitoring-sources/synthetic-link-detector.md

 ##### Check Logz.io for your metrics

-Give the stack a few minutes to be deployed and the metrics to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
-All metrics that were sent from the Lambda function will have the prefix `api_status` in their name.
+Give the stack a few minutes to be deployed and the data to get to our system, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 {% include metric-shipping/custom-dashboard.html %} Install the pre-built dashboard to enhance the observability of your metrics.